 #26 – Marnie

-Next up we have Marnie, the local rancher who will sell you livestock and animal supplies.
+Next, we meet Marnie, the local rancher selling livestock and supplies.
 Again, at face value, she seems like a nice woman.
 However, we have some issues with her.
-Firstly, why does she never work?
-Her hours of service are 9 am to 4 pm which is already the joint shortest in the town with Clint but then on top of that, she doesn’t work on Monday or Tuesday’s, making it pretty tricky to schedule all your animal-related purchases, so that’s a bummer.
+Her limited work hours (9 am to 4 pm) are among the shortest in town, and she’s off on Mondays and Tuesdays, making it inconvenient for animal-related purchases.

 #25 – Rasmodius (The Wizard)